jrolfe777/personal-finance-starter/docs/workshop.md

 **Action:** Enter the following prompt:

 > Based on the PRD at docs/debt-calculator.md, create a technical implementation plan in a new file named docs/debt-calculator-plan.md.
 Break down the work into discrete steps for our existing Next.js app.
+Once this plan is created STOP and I'll review it.

 **(Wait for the AI to generate the new plan file, and be sure to save the file.)**